Particular/docs.particular.net/nservicebus/upgrades/supported-platforms.md

 Support for individual components requires using [supported component versions](supported-versions.md) on a [supported version of .NET](https://dotnet.microsoft.com/en-us/platform/support/policy).

-1. Not all packages support all framework types and versions due to framework restrictions or obsolete API's or transitive dependencies.
+1. Not all packages support all framework types and versions due to framework restrictions or obsolete APIs or transitive dependencies.
-2. Supported means that support for the framework runtime and not support for all languages features (forward compatibility)
+2. In this context, "supported" applies only to the framework runtime and doesn't necessarily indicate support for all languages features

 partial: content